This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

-Get a Copywirter is looking for talented and experienced writers to add to their team.
-Just go the application form and fill in all your contact details.
+Get a Copywriter is looking for talented and experienced writers to add to its team.
+Just go to the application form and fill in all your contact details.
 Make sure you provide accurate and relevant information to increase your chances of being accepted.
-Your application will be reviewed in one to four weeks.
+Your application will be reviewed in 1 to 4 weeks.
 They accept native English speakers only.
 Payments are made via PayPal.

 #25.
 How Stuff Works

-Currently not hiring but they usually hire writers who have journalism and research writing background.
+Currently not hiring but they usually hire writers who have journalism and research writing backgrounds.

 #26.
 IndieMade Writers

 IndieMade Writers is looking for writers who have an interest in business and marketing.
 You get paid according to the quality of content that you provide.
 You also get bonus points when you have images and videos to accompany that content.
 Just make sure that they have no copyright issues.

 #27.
 Plum Deluxe

 Plum Deluxe hires both junior and established writers who have previous work samples.
 They pay $30 per article.
 You will be assigned an editor who will help you submit your work.
 Payments go out every 2nd week of the month via PayPal